Experts reveal eight common (and potentially costly) investing errors and how you can avoid them.

-So make sure you regularly review what’s doing well and what’s not and take action.
+So, make sure you regularly review what’s doing well and what’s not – then act.

 5. Not watching those fees

-Earlier this week, we explained how some older tracker funds were charging well over 10 times more in fees than the cheapest providers out there.
+We previously explained how some older tracker funds in 2017 were charging well over 10 times more in fees than the cheapest providers out there.

 6. Ignoring the rest of the world

-Although the UK has the world's sixth-largest economy, we Brits account for only a thirtieth (3.3%) of world output and are a mere 0.9% of world population.
+Although the UK has the world's sixth-largest economy, we Brits account for only 2.21% of world output according to the data from the International Monetary Fund.

-For example, according to financial data company Moneyfacts, the average stocks and shares ISA returned 7.4% in 2014/15.
+For example, according to research by Moneyfacts, the average Stocks and Shares ISA grew 4.8% in 2017/18.

 7. Mismatching income and growth